djumanji/gokceinvoice/docs/setup/Out_Of_Date_NEON_TO_REPLIT_MIGRATION.md

-# Migrating from Neon to Replit PostgreSQL
+# Out_Of_Date Migrating from Neon to Replit PostgreSQL

 This guide will help you migrate your Invoice Management System from Neon PostgreSQL to Replit's built-in PostgreSQL database.